 Honduras: Demand justice for murdered water defender

-On Saturday, September 14th, Juan López, an environmental defender and coordinator of the Municipal Committee for the Defense of Common and Public Assets, was killed.
-He was leaving his duties as a community and religious leader at the San Isidro Labrador parish in Tocoa, Colón, northern Honduras.
+On Saturday, September 14, Juan López, an environmental defender and coordinator of the Municipal Committee for the Defense of Common and Public Assets, was shot and killed.
+He was leaving his duties as a community and religious leader at the San Isidro Labrador parish in Tocoa, Colón, northern Honduras, when an unidentified person on a motorcycle attacked him.

 Here’s what you can do: